This is the online version our newsletter. You can download the print version here.

 - If your STAR reimbursement changed; or

-- If the change in the total Assessed Value for your property's category (homestead or non-homestead) is different than the change in the “Adjusted Base Proportions” for each category that was set by the City of Albany in December.
+- If the change in the total assessed value for your property's category (homestead or non-homestead) is different than the change in the “Adjusted Base Proportions” for each category that the City of Albany set in December.

-Q: What determines my final school tax bill and tax rate?
+Q: How are my final school tax bill and tax rate set?

-- School tax levy: The total amount of money a school district needs to collect from property owners each year – $121.3 million in the 2021-22 proposed budget.
-There is a 0.95% increase proposed for 2021-22, which is less than the district’s tax “cap” of 1.56%.
+- School tax levy: The total amount of money a school district needs to collect from property owners each year – $139.4 million in the 2022-23 proposed budget.
+There is a 0.9% increase proposed for 2022-23, which is less than the district’s tax cap of 2.4%.
 This is the only factor the school district controls.

-- The state School Tax Relief Program, or STAR: Partial school tax exemptions for owner-occupied homes.
+- The state School Tax Relief Program, or STAR: Partial school tax exemptions for owner-occupied homes (see the chart below).

 - Your property assessment and your exemptions: The assessment is an estimate of the value of how much a property would sell for under normal conditions and is set by the City of Albany during the summer each year.
-Certain exemptions to property taxes are available, for example by law, not-for-profit entities are generally exempt from property taxes.
+Certain exemptions are available.
+For example, by law, not-for-profit entities are generally exempt from property taxes.

-- The homestead vs. non-homestead “Adjusted Base Rates: These rates were set by the City of Albany in December, and are used in combination with the total homestead and non-homestead Assessed Values to determine the final tax rates for each category.
+- The homestead vs. non-homestead “Adjusted Base Proportions:” These proportions were set by the City of Albany in December, and they are used in combination with the total homestead and non-homestead assessed values to determine the final tax rates for each category.

-Once all these factors are set, the final tax rate determines how much of the total tax levy each property owner pays.
+Once all factors are set, the final tax rate determines how much of the levy each property owner pays.

 |School Tax Relief Program (STAR)|